publishpress/publishpress-series/readme.txt

 Have fun - and get writing those series!!

 == ChangeSet ==
+2.0.4 - This is a pretty significant changeset that fixes some things with the Series Table of Contents page:

+*  Series Table of Contents page now returns the correct header ('200').
+It was returning '400' before the fix. [see this thread](http://unfoldingneurons.com/forums/topic/error-404).
+*  NEW FEATURE:  You can now indicate what the browser title bar will say on Series Table of Contents page via the Series Option settings in your admin.
+The default will be "Series Table of Contents Page"
+*  Fixed a conflict with "All In One SEO Pack" plugin affecting Series Table of Contents Page.
+* Thanks to [gnouros](http://www.morbleu.com/) for detecting and testing my fixes of the above errors for me!
+*  Shortened the "official" plugin name to "Organize Series" to match the directory in the svn repository - hopefully this will fix the indicator not showing up in your plugin list for when there's a new version of Organize Series out.
+[See this post in the WP Support Forums](http://wordpress.org/support/topic/165765).

 2.0.3 - Previous fix broke the ajax call for the add series on a fly (on write/edit posts pages).
 This fixes that.

 2.0.2 - IMPORTANT FIX for where organize series broke submenu links on plugins that added their own topmenu.
 Won't happen anymore.